The Run Down

 3. Launch @ Canoe Landing

-There are a few different entry points into this 3,400 acre conservation area, but a good place to start is at the Lost Valley Visitor Center that gives you easy access to multiple trail heads.
+There are multiple was to get inside this 3,400 acre conservation area, but a good place to start is at the Lost Valley Visitor Center where you can easily access multiple trailheads.

-Here’s the front entryway to the visitor center.
-It’s right off from the parking lot so you can’t miss it.
+The visitor center is next to the parking lot so you can’t miss it.
 To get your bearings, head inside and pick up a trail map.
-The visitor center also has a lot of exhibits if want to learn a little more history of the area.
+The visitor center also exhibits explaining the geographical phenomenon that created park’s unique topography over thousands of years.

-The trail we’re going on takes us directly Camelback Kame, the highest kame in the park.
+The trail we have you going on takes you directly Camelback Kame, the highest kame in the park.
 The trail head starts at the visitor center and a minute or so into the walk, you’ll see the trail split into two directions.
 The trail goes in one big loop so you can take either route.

 If you head to the right, you’ll start the journey through a hilly forested area before reaching the Kames.

-Head to the left and you’ll make your way through prairie fields and circle these bogs before reaching the kames.
+Head to the left and you’ll make your way through prairie fields and past these bogs before reaching the kames.
 More pictures of this route below.

-This part of the trail through the prairie fields has a couple of off-shoot trails.
-If you want to reach the Kames, be sure to pick up a trail map and follow it so you don’t accidentally make a wrong turn.
+As you hike through the prairie fields, there’s a maze of trails shooting off in different directions.
+So If you want to reach the Kames, be sure to pick up a trail map and follow it so you don’t accidentally make a wrong turn.
 Even if you make a wrong turn, you’ll probably run into some other natural wonder that might make that wrong turn worth it.

 2. Camelback Kame